Screwing up badly at work

-Recently I changed some configuration on a client's site that triggered thousands of emails to different customers, forcing our client's Customer Service to handle the same amounts of customers calls on a day that they would have on a normal week, and finally having our client writing an apology email for all affected users saying that there was no data breach in the site.
+I changed a configuration on a client's site that triggered thousands of emails to different customers, which forced our client's Customer Service team to handle the same number of customer calls in a single day that they would usually receive over a normal week.
+They even had to write an apology email for all affected users, assuring them there was no data breach on the site.

 It was a long day.